About PGDM (HCM)

 Faculty mentoring: High level of focus is given on individual development of student.
 Each student under the programme is assigned a faculty mentor, who periodically reviews the students' performance, advises him/her on career related matter and provide all other support that may be required by a student for his/her development.

 Steering Committee & Curriculum Design: The programme is guided and supervised by a very strong Steering Committee on a regular basis.
 The Steering Committee consists of eminent and senior personalities from prestigious healthcare organizations, academic thinkers and healthcare practitioners.
-The members of the steering committee are -

 Placement and Career: